Jamcdonald120/Titancraft-Above-Wiki/Bosses/Broodmother.md

   }
 }
 ```
-*"image":"path", put this in bossSidebar once an image of Brood is ready*

 ## **Location**
 The Broodmother is a boss on the [Dark Oak island](../Islands/DarkOak).
 She is a giant spider who lives in a cobweb filled cave connected to a cave system around the center of the island.